Tampa Marriott Water Street Hotel Shines Brightly Along The Riverwalk

 Being that I am an early riser, I appreciate a lobby that feels welcoming in the wee hours, and Tampa Marriott Water Street did not disappoint, offering many high-top styled tables (aka bar tables) with charging ports as well as large-sized chairs that give the feeling of privacy when sitting in one.

 The next day, we made our way to Hyde Park Village.
 A pedestrian-friendly shopping district full of fashion, specialty stores, restaurants and the like.
-An enjoyable way to spend an afternoon, it is but a short 10-15 minutes from the Tampa Marriott Water Street.

 For lunch, we dined at Timpano Hyde Park, a self-described elegant Italian steakhouse.
 The weather was perfect for outdoor eating, so that's where we went.

 I had a baby spinach salad; Donna chose the grilled vegetable panini.
-Her sandwich was presented excellently; my salad, consisting of Boursin cheese, toasted almond, red onion, golden raisins, and red wine vinaigrette on the side, had just the right amount of cheese.
+Her sandwich was presented excellently; my salad, consisting of Boursin cheese, toasted almonds, red onion, golden raisins, and red wine vinaigrette on the side, had just the right amount of cheese.
 In other words, it wasn't drowning in cheese as some chefs have a proclivity to do.

 There are plenty of food choices in Hyde Park Village.
 Timpano Hyde Park is definitely one that you should consider.